Description

 Suspension and Trail Capability

-Up front, the EXSHO EXPLORE Pro fork handles rocks, roots, and trail chatter, keeping the front wheel composed and steering precise where lesser bikes would get pushed around.
+The Raptor was the first production bike to come standard with inverted forks, and for 2026 the Raptor is all new and improved, with the Wolf Prodigy II.
+Inverted forks responsively handle rocks, roots, and trail chatter, keeping the front wheel composed and steering precise where lesser bikes would get pushed around.
 Out back, the SR Suntour Raidon shock helps keep the rear wheel planted on climbs while absorbing repeated impacts to reduce fatigue on longer rides.

 Together, the suspension system creates a noticeably more controlled and comfortable ride, especially when the trail gets rough or the ride lasts all day.